kebabb/kpkk/README.md

 - More algos to trade on raydium/Pump.fun

+- Make it more easier to install, deploy the bot using docker

 ## 🪙 Final State of this repo

 - Best trading framework on Solana